2023 SPIE Startup Challenge

-The Startup Challenge is more than a simple pitch competition, but an entry point into the community of high tech business development.
-Numerous mentors attend the competition training to volunteer their time in support of new business ventures.
+More than a simple pitch competition, the SPIE Startup Challenge is an entry point into the community of high tech business development.
+Numerous mentors volunteer their time in support of new business ventures.
 More: http://spie.org/startup

 Eligibility: Participants must have an optics or photonics technology or application that they wish to publicly present as the basis for a viable new business.